JeffersonPinoNarvaez/invisibility-cloak-CVML/README.md

-# Implementing an invisibility cloak using YOLO 8 in Computer Vision
+# Implementing an invisibility cloak using YOLOv8 and Computer Vision

 In this repo we will learn how to create our own invisibility cloak using YOLO8 library.
 This project takes advantes of a field called Computer Vision that allows us to play with images, pre-proceses and large trained models.